Mary McCormack: Career

 McCormack appeared seven times as a guest on The Late Late Show with Craig Ferguson.
 On her fourth visit in 2009, she gave the host, Craig Ferguson, a novelty coffee mug in the shape of a rattlesnake from the gift shop of the American International Rattlesnake Museum in Albuquerque.
 Ferguson promised to use this mug on all future shows and kept his promise.
 After his last show, he donated the mug back to the museum.

 In 2012, McCormack reunited with the cast of The West Wing to film a video that served both as a reminder that U.S. voters should vote for nonpartisan candidates when they cast their ballots and as a video promoting McCormack's sister's ultimately successful judicial candidacy for the Michigan State Supreme Court.

 In October 2013, McCormack started filming scenes for The Crash (previously titled A Conspiracy on Jekyll Island) alongside Frank Grillo, AnnaSophia Robb, Minnie Driver, Dianna Agron, John Leguizamo, Ed Westwick, Christopher McDonald and Maggie Q. The film is directed by Aram Rappaport and produced by Hilary Shor, Atit Shah and Aaron Becker.
 The film had a direct-to-VOD and limited release on January 13, 2017, in North America.

 In 2016, McCormack played a supporting role in the Amazon.com exclusive special An American Girl Story – Maryellen 1955: Extraordinary Christmas alongside Alyvia Alyn Lind, who played the title character.

 In 2018, McCormack began starring in the ABC sitcom The Kids Are Alright as Catholic family matriarch Peggy Cleary.
 ABC canceled the series after one season.

+In 2021, McCormack began starring in the Starz drama Heels as Willie Day, the protagonist's business partner.
+Starz canceled the series after two seasons.